addsandwich/GPTResumePrompter/README.md

      - `job_listing.txt`: Job listing information.

 3. **Execution**
-   - Run the notebook to generate the final resume, rating, and cover letter.
+   - Run the notebook 'autoresume' to generate the final resume, rating, and cover letter.

 4. **Output**
    - The final resume is saved in `resume_file.txt`.